reachandteach1/rtplayground/README.md

  this.
 After selecting the program function as above, you can hold down button #4 until you hear a beep.
 This will change the default program to the selected function.

- Keyboard emulation has also been added so some functions to send keystrokes to a USB attached computer to allow easy external score board logic, etc. using Scratch or other host computer interface
+ Keyboard emulation has also been added to some functions to send keystrokes to a USB attached computer to allow easy external score board logic, etc. using Scratch or other host computer interface

  Author: Derrick Kikuchi